 KEEP IN MIND:

-All joints in this build are butt joints, and everywhere there is a joint or two pieces of wood meet, apply some wood glue.
+All joints in this build are butt joints.
+It is imperative that everywhere there is a joint or two pieces of wood meet, you want to apply wood glue.

 Step 1: Build the Frame